andry-tino/t-jesonmor/logic-fsm.md

 Since `<div class="container">` stops the propagation, the event will not reach `<div class="house">`!

 #### Event propagation and cancel strategy
-Remember that we have set 2 different handlers on `click`: one on container and one on each house.
+Remember that we have set 2 different handlers for `click`: one on container and one on each house.
 When one player clicks on one house, the event will:

 1. Start from `<body>`.
 2. Propagate to `<div class="container">`, which will cause the event handler registered there to be executed.